Frontiers reaches 6.4 on Journal Impact Factors

 (4) Structural and environmental health monitoring enhances the performance of early warning systems for disasters and damages which enables resilient society (Structural Sensing, Earthquake Engineering, Urban Science, Transportation and Transit Systems).

 Frontiers in Built Environment accepts original, theoretical, computational, and experimental research for investigating these issues, but not restricted to these specific fields.

 Frontiers in Built Environment is member of the Committee on Publication Ethics.

 Indexed in: Google Scholar, DOAJ, CrossRef, Ulrich's Periodicals Directory, CLOCKSS, NSD

 Frontiers in Built Environment is composed of the following Specialty Sections:

-The specialty sections of Frontiers in Built Environment welcome submission of the following article types: Correction, Data Report, Editorial, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Protocols, Review, Technology Report, Book Review, General Commentary, Policy and Practice Reviews, Specialty Grand Challenge and Policy Brief.
+The specialty sections of Frontiers in Built Environment welcome submission of the following article types: Correction, Data Report, Editorial, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Protocols, Review, Technology Report, Book Review, General Commentary, Policy and Practice Reviews, Specialty Grand Challenge, Policy Brief and Brief Research Report.

 When submitting a manuscript to Frontiers in Built Environment, authors must submit the material directly to one of the specialty sections.
 Manuscripts are peer-reviewed by the Associate and Review Editors of the respective specialty section.